The minimally extended Varying Speed of Light (meVSL): Special Relativity

 \subsection{Four momentum}

 One can generalize the classical three-dimensional momentum to four-momentum in the four-dimensional spacetime.
-As the classical momentum is a vector in three dimensions, so four-momentum is a four-vector in spacetime.
+Classical momentum is a three-dimensional vector, so the four-momentum in spacetime is a four-vector.
 The contravariant four-momentum of a massive particle is given by the particle's rest mass, $m_{\rs}$ multiplied by the particle's four-velocity

-where the above relation is defined at the LIF ({\it i.e.}, at the given cosmic time).
+where we use Eq.~\eqref{Umu}.
 Thus, the relativistic energy $E$ and three-momentum $\vec{p} = \gamma m_{\rs} \vec{v}$, where $\vec{v}$ is the particle's three-velocity and $\gamma$ is the Lorentz factor, are given by

 The energy-momentum relation (relativistic dispersion relation) is obtained from the squaring of the four-momentum

 As expected, the dispersion relation of the massive particle of mVSL in Eq.~\eqref{Pmu2} is the same as that of SR. One can also recover the classical mechanics for the non-relativistic limit, $v \ll \tc$